We love smiles! We are catching up after our long backlog of patients and NOW welcome new smiles to our Magna family!

 18 months to the age of 105!

-No, it is a small, private practice.
-Magna Dental is proud to be a local, family owned dental practice!
-Our goal is to make you feel part of the family when you come see us and to provide you a high level of personalized service.
+No, we are proud to say that it is a local, private practice of Dr. Keith Cummins and is definitely family-owned and operated.
+Our daily goal is to make you feel part of our family when you come see us and to provide a high level of personalized service.

 This building used to be the Magna Bank building that Dr. Keith repurposed to be used as his new dental practice.
 We wanted to use the name that matched the building, hence “Magna.”